bkesterJP/content-ops-starter-jp2/content/pages/index.md

         title: rtZen AI
         tagline: This is the tagline
         subtitle: Fintech
-        text: >+
+        text: >
           rtzen is helping mid-market CFOs with complex treasury, AP and AR operations simplify their life.
-The company utilizes AI to ingest and analyze cashflow data streams and automates daily treasury operations to maximize cashflow and profitability.
+The company utilizes AI to ingest and analyze cashflow data streams and act on the data.

           Current Series seed with $4M raised.
         image:
           type: ImageBlock
           url: /images/rtzen.png